-According to a recent Garter study, The Future of Decision, by 2023 data literacy (the ability to read, understand, create and communicate data as information) will become an explicit and necessary driver of business value and more than 33% of large organisations will have analysts practicing decision intelligence.
+According to a recent Garter study, The Future of Decision, by 2023 data literacy (the ability to read, understand, create, and communicate data as information) will become an explicit and necessary driver of business value and more than 33% of large organisations will have analysts practicing decision intelligence.
 Such indications paint a rosy picture for the future.
 According to a study conducted by the MIT Centre for Digital Business, companies that prioritise data-driven decisions benefit from 4% higher productivity and reported 6% higher profits.
 These companies treat data as an asset.

 Like all things in life, good things come to those who prepare for it.
-Surveys are already indicating that the companies reaping these benefits are investing in digital transformation and up skilling their workforce.
+Surveys are already indicating that the companies reaping these benefits are investing in digital transformation and up-skilling their workforce.

 But not all.
 In PWC’s annual CEO survey, 79% of CEOs said they did not feel ready to take on the business strategies in front of them with the skills and talent level of their current workforce.

 Not surprising I suppose when the impact of the pandemic delivered 10 years’ worth of anticipated change, in less than 10 months.

 We know that digital transformation requires investment in AI, data analytics, and automation but what exactly are the workforce skills needed to unlock the benefits of transformation and thrive in an era of disruption?

 Does it mean that we all have to drop everything and retrain as data scientists?
 Not exactly.
 In fact, as technical integration deepens and the need for technical skills increases, so too does the need for skills that can’t be replicated by machines or algorithms, like active learning, leadership and social influence, creativity, ideation, and originality.